BertBril/vaers_db/README.md

 vxdb.bin -> covvxdb.bin

-If one of the .bin files is present, it will use it.
+Note that this .bin file is the only one actually used by the UI.
+Anyway - if one of the .bin files is present, it will be used.
 Therefore if you download new .csv files, remove all .bin files.
 The new, updated .bin files are then automatically generated on first use.
-Note that this conversion costs minutes.
+Note that this conversion costs quite some minutes.

-I guess it's a bad idea to accept anyone else's .bin files; pickle and dill both warn that this is dangerous because of the possibility to hack your system.

 For a bit of proper application management:

 * In the installation directory, run 'python3 covvxdb.py'.
 This will generate the .BIN files needed for fast access., and will make sure no writing in the installation directory is required.
-* The python scripts will assume installation at user_home_dir/vaers_db .
-To change this, set VX_PY_BASE_DIR to the actual directory.
 * The user file selectors will by default go to the user's home directory.
 A better default can be set using the VX_PY_USER_DATA_DIR variable